-Presentation Speech by Professor Göran K. Hansson, Secretary of the Nobel Assembly at Karolinska Institutet and of the Nobel Committee for Physiology or Medicine, 10 December 2011
+Presentation Speech by Professor Thomas Perlmann, Member of the Nobel Assembly at Karolinska Institutet, Member of the Nobel Committee for Physiology or Medicine, 10 December 2012

 Your Majesties, Your Royal Highnesses, Honoured Nobel Laureates, Ladies and Gentlemen,